Email Frequently Asked Questions

 1) Isn't Google bad for security?

-- In short, no. Security is actually increased as email and file data are encrypted in transit with the Google Apps for Education (GAFE), where the current University email and file shares are secure, but not encrypted.
+- In short, no. Security is actually increased as email and file data are encrypted in transit with the G Suite, where the former University email and file shares were secure, but not encrypted.

-- Google email and drive are secure and suitable for Public and Confidential University data.
-Storing or sending RESTRICTED University data in email is prohibited with our current email and fileshare system and likewise is prohibited with all Google Apps for Education (GAFE).
+- Google Mail and Drive are secure and suitable for Public and Confidential University data.
+Storing or sending RESTRICTED University data in email is prohibited with our current email and fileshare system and likewise is prohibited with all G Suite apps.
 Use only the University's Secure Attachments, Secure Sync and Secure Cloud Backup applications for RESTRICTED data now and after the email upgrade.

 2) Is my email going to be read and indexed by Google for marketing?

-- No. The contract with Google Apps for Education (GAFE) prohibits the use of the core applications (Email, Calendar, Drive/Docs, Hangouts) from being used for marketing as part of the enhanced privacy provided to Education accounts.
+- No. The contract with G Suite for Education prohibits the use of the core applications (Email, Calendar, Drive/Docs, Hangouts) from being used for marketing as part of the enhanced privacy provided to Education accounts.
 Your work is not searchable by the Internet at large and is not used for marketing.

 3) What kind of scanning or indexing of user data is done on Google Apps for Education accounts?

-- From Google Support Site for Google Apps for Education (GAFE):
+- From Google Support Site for G Suite for Education:

-"Google Apps for Education (GAFE) services don't collect or use student data for advertising purposes or to create ads profiles.
+"G Suite for Education services don't collect or use student data for advertising purposes or to create ad profiles.

-Gmail for consumers and Google Apps for Education (GAFE) users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
-However, Google Apps is a separate offering that provides additional security, administrative and archiving controls for education, work, and government customers.
+Gmail for consumers and G Suite for Education users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
+However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work, and government customers.

 4) Google is a massive and powerful company and I am curious if Pepperdine has legal and digital protections in place in this transfer?